russelsantos19/100-days-of-code/r1-log.md

 ### R1D87
 Today, I clean and finalized my code and made a pull request to my mentor.
 I learned about autocomplete property in HTML that was needed to add for the best experience of web users.

+### R1D88
+I learned about 'Separation of Concerns'.
+This is what I missed and what my mentor trying to teach me for the past week.
+But I did not apply bec. what I'm doing is SFC in vuejs.
+Now I understand.
+And I learned one of the common mistakes of a CodeNewbie